 BCI is not the plan administrator for compliance with the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) and any amendments to it.
-Except for services BCI has agreed to perform regarding COBRA, the Plan Sponsor is responsible for satisfaction of notice, disclosure, and other obligations if these laws are applicable to the Group.
+Except for services BCI has agreed to perform regarding COBRA, the Trust is responsible for satisfaction of notice, disclosure, and other obligations if these laws are applicable to the Employer.

 IV.
-Contract Between BCI And The Group-Description Of Coverage
+Contract Between BCI and The Trust-Description Of Coverage

-This Plan is a contract between BCI and the Group.
-BCI will provide the Group with copies of the Plan to give to each Enrollee as a description of coverage or provide electronic access to the Plan, but this Plan shall not be construed as a contract between BCI and any Enrollee.
-BCI's mailing or any other delivery of this Plan to the Group constitutes complete and conclusive issuance and delivery thereof to each Enrollee.
+This Plan is a contract between BCI and the Trust.
+BCI will provide the Trust with the Plan to give to each Enrollee as a description of coverage or provide electronic access to the Plan, but this Plan shall not be construed as a contract between BCI and any Enrollee.
+BCI's mailing or any other delivery of this Plan to the Trust constitutes complete and conclusive issuance and delivery thereof to each Enrollee.